• Skip to primary navigation

 In small bowl, mix together flour, sugar, and cardamom.

-Use a pastry cutter or two forks to cut in 2 tablespoons butter until the mixture resembles coarse crumbs.
+Use a pastry cutter, two forks, or clean fingers to cut in 2 tablespoons butter until the mixture resembles coarse crumbs.
+Set aside.

-Preheat oven to 375 F. Line 12 muffin cups with liners, or spray with baking spray.
+Preheat oven to 375 F. Line 12 muffin cups with cupcake liners, or spray with cooking spray.

-In another bowl, combine eggs, milk, melted butter, vanilla, and pears.
-Add all at once to the flour mixture.
+Add egg mixture all at once to the flour mixture.

 Stir just until moistened (batter should be lumpy.)